alexyuly/chil/README.md

 - value 3
 ```

-These YAML data structures are converted directly to JSON objects and arrays.
+These YAML data structures are analogous to JSON objects and arrays.

-Quotes, braces, and most other symbols are not needed, because Compost YAML is a data structure, not algorithmic code.
-This data is fed into the Compost build system and runtime engine, which produces the application execution.
+Quotes, braces, and most other symbols are not needed, because YAML is a data structure, not algorithmic code.
+This data is fed into the Compost build system and runtime engine, which executes the application.

-#### Type
+### Type

-Each component has a **type**, which defines the domain of values which can be sent by the component's inputs and output. `Hello World.yml` defines a component type with one input named `action`, which must be a string:
+Each component has a **type**, which defines the domains of values which are allowed to pass through component's inputs and output. `Hello World.yml` defines a component type with one input named `action`, which must be a string:

 ```yaml
 type: